liferay/liferay-docs/develop/tutorials/articles/160-search/03-indexers.markdown

 [`KeywordQueryContributor`](https://github.com/liferay/liferay-portal/blob/7.1.1-ga2/modules/apps/portal-search/portal-search-spi/src/main/java/com/liferay/portal/search/spi/model/query/contributor/KeywordQueryContributor.java)
 classes contribute clauses to the ongoing search query.
-This is called at search time, and ensures that all the fields you indexed are also the ones searched.
+This is called at search time and ensures that all the fields you indexed are also the ones searched.
 For example, if you index fields with the Site locale appended to them (`title_en_us`, for example), you want the search query to include the same locale when the document is searched.
-If the search query contain another locale (like `title_es_ES`) or searches the plain field (`title`), inaccurate results are returned.
+If the search query contains another locale (like `title_es_ES`) or searches the plain field (`title`), inaccurate results are returned.

 [`ModelPreFilterContributor`s](https://github.com/liferay/liferay-portal/blob/7.1.1-ga2/modules/apps/portal-search/portal-search-spi/src/main/java/com/liferay/portal/search/spi/model/query/contributor/ModelPreFilterContributor.java)
 control how search results are filtered before they're returned from the search engine.
 For example, adding the workflow status to the query ensures that an entity in the trash isn't returned in the search results.
-For the Guestbook application, a `ModelPrefilterContributor` isn't necessary until you get to the section on workflow-enabling Guestbooks.

 ### Returning Results